arunrajansharma/NetflixPrize_Spark/README.md

 The best RMSE is therefore .93 for the ALS method.
 Note : This model processed the complete dataset [ almost 2GB] in really short span of time due to Spark.

+Note : Some part of the code to pre-process the data is from a kernel (https://www.kaggle.com/netflix-inc/netflix-prize-data)